alset-isuot/FAST_Django_React_Setup/FAST_Django_React_Setup.md

 cd Django_Auth_Review
 ```
 ## open two terminals to empty root directory -- 'Django_Auth_Review'
-name each one, and select color of each, one for backend (server) and one for frontend (client)
+name each one, and select color of each, one for back-end (server) and one for front-end (client)

 # Use Frontend terminal
 ```bash